-U.S. Real Estate Investment Trust Credit Index Fund - This fund seeks to replicate the returns and characteristics of the Dow Jones U.S. Select REIT Index by purchasing each security in the same capitalization weight as it appears in the Index.
+U.S. Real Estate Investment Trust Index Fund - This fund seeks to replicate the returns and characteristics of the Dow Jones U.S. Select REIT Index by purchasing each security in the same capitalization weight as it appears in the Index.

 U.S. Small Cap Trust - This fund invests primarily in common stocks of small companies that appear undervalued or offer the potential for superior earnings growth.
+The trust's benchmark is the Russell 2000 Index, a broad representation of the small-cap U.S. equity market.

-U.S. Treasury Inflation-protected Securities (TIPS) Index Fund - This fund invests in the SSgA TIPS Index NL Series (Class A) and is intended to replicate the return of the index while providing for daily liquidity for the plan participants.
+U.S. Treasury Inflation Protected Securities (TIPS) Index Fund - This fund invests in the Barclays Capital U.S. TIPS Index and is intended to replicate the return of the index while providing for daily liquidity for the plan participants.
 The fund seeks to match the returns of the index by investing in a portfolio of U.S. Treasury inflation protected securities.